Should You Start a Business Podcast? 5 Questions to Answer First

 Here are some examples of podcasts who have clearly defined their ideal listener and why they would listen:

-3. How many podcasts are there in your niche?
+3. What other podcasts are there in your niche?

 Let's break it down (see the well-designed pie chart below for a visual):